Alfred S. Barnett

 Alfred S. Barnett (December 27, 1858 – aft.
 1905) was an American journalist and civil rights activist in Omaha, Nebraska, Des Moines, Iowa, and Chicago, Illinois.
-In Des Moines, Barnett created and ran the newspaper, The Weekly Avalanche from 1891 to 1894.
+In Des Moines, Barnett created and ran the newspaper The Weekly Avalanche from 1891 to 1894.
 Before moving to Des Moines, he contributed to his brother, Ferdinand L. Barnett's Omaha paper, The Progress.
 He worked for civil rights also a member and an officer of numerous civil rights organizations, including the Nebraska branch of the National Afro-American League and the Afro-American Protective Association of Iowa.
 Barnett was described as a "pleasing speaker".

 Life

 Barnett was born December 27, 1858, in Huntsville, Alabama to F. L. Barnett and Sarah Erskine.
 His brother, Ferdinand L. Barnett, was also a civil rights activist and journalist.
 Ferdinand was editor of The Progress an Omaha newspaper, and was elected to the Nebraska State House of Representatives in 1826.

 At the age of ten, Alfred became responsible for himself.
-August 31, 1882 he was married in Chicago to Bessie Burfitt and moved to Omaha.
+On August 31, 1882, he was married in Chicago to Bessie Burfitt and moved to Omaha.
 The couple had at least two children.
 In the late 1880s he worked in mortgage and loans, and was a census enumerator in the 1890 US Census.

 Barnett was a cousin to Ferdinand Lee Barnett, husband of Ida B. Wells-Barnett.